kotipals/pandas-challenge/README.md

 # pandas-challenge
-In this assignment we look at the student and school data for a
+In this assignment we look at csvs that contain student and school data.
+And then we create a report with the analysis of this data